Fiat Chrysler shareholders to vote on merger in early August

-TURIN, June 30 (Reuters) - A meeting of Fiat Chrysler shareholders to vote on the merger between the Italian carmaker and its U.S. unit is expected to be held at the start of August, Chief Executive Sergio Marchionne said on Monday.
+TURIN (Reuters) - A meeting of Fiat Chrysler FIA.MI shareholders to vote on the merger between the Italian carmaker and its U.S. unit is expected to be held at the start of August, Chief Executive Sergio Marchionne said on Monday.

 “The date has not been set yet, it will be at the start of August,” Marchionne said on the sidelines of an event in Turin.